A Wild Love for the World

-MS. TIPPETT: That actually gets at something I wanted to ask you about your sense of time, but I came at that with a much more narrow imagination.
+Ms. Tippett: That actually gets at something I wanted to ask you about your sense of time, but I came at that with a much more narrow imagination.
 I was thinking about the history you’ve seen — the political history you’ve seen, how that India you lived in the 1960s is now transformed.
 In many ways, it’s a rising star in a globalized economy.
 How that East Germany where you watched the uprising in Hungary, how the Berlin Wall fell …

-MS. MACY: So you have a globalized culture extending over all of it with a monoculture, in a way, that is wiping out ancient cultures and languages.
+Ms. Macy: You have a globalized culture extending over all of it with a monoculture, in a way, that is wiping out ancient cultures and languages.

-MS. TIPPETT: Is that what you see?
+Ms. Tippett: Is that what you see?

-MS. MACY: It’s amazing.
+Ms. Macy: It’s amazing.

-MS. MACY: And they’re able to look into the face of some pretty awful political corrupt machinations, or what have you, that would get me frothing with righteous indignation, and they smile and shrug and say, “What do you expect?”
+Ms. Macy: And they’re able to look into the face of some pretty awful political corrupt machinations or what-have-you that would get me frothing with righteous indignation, and they smile and shrug and say, “What do you expect?”
 And then they go and do what needs to be done.

-[music: “My Ship” by Instruments]
+[music: “My Ship” by The Instruments]

-MS. TIPPETT: I’m Krista Tippett, and this is On Being.
+Ms. Tippett: I’m Krista Tippett, and this is On Being.
 Today, with Rilke translator and Buddhist philosopher of ecology Joanna Macy.

-MS. TIPPETT: I was noticing one of your most recent books, I think, is more Rilke, which you titled In Praise of Mortality.
+Ms. Tippett: I was noticing one of your most recent books, I think, is more Rilke, which you titled In Praise of Mortality.
 You wrote, “Rilke invites us to experience what mortality makes possible.
 It links us with life and all time.”
 And you went on, “Ours is the suffering and ours is the harvest.”
 I wonder, at 81, is there wisdom you have about that?

-MS. MACY: Well, I’m very grateful for Rilke because I signed the contract to prepare with Anita the Year with Rilke just weeks before the sudden death of my husband of 56 years.
+Ms. Macy: I’m very grateful for Rilke because I signed the contract to prepare with Anita the Year with Rilke just weeks before the sudden death of my husband of 56 years.
 In that devastation and loss, I had to work on this book, and I had to be with Rilke.
-And I couldn’t say, “Oh, I’m too weak.
+I couldn’t say, “Oh, I’m too weak.
 Oh, let me mourn.
 Oh, it’s too much.”
 I just had to pull up my socks and do it.
 And what a reward.
 It was as if I were being dipped in beauty.

 And then one day, I found this quote.
-And I put it in the book because he says a lot about death and the way he faced his death.
-And he did not take solace in an afterlife.
-So he just saw death belongs to life and can make us more alive.
+I put it in the book because he says a lot about death and the way he faced his death.
+He did not take solace in an afterlife, so he just saw, death belongs to life and can make us more alive.
 But, Krista, listen to this.
 I put it on February 27th.

 “The great secret of death, and perhaps its deepest connection with us, is this: in taking from us a being we have loved and venerated, death does not wound us without, at the same time, lifting us toward a more perfect understanding of this being and of ourselves.”
-Get a load of that.

 But I found that that quote that I just read you — and it’s really engraved in the inside of my head — is true.
 It’s true, and that’s why we’re changing all the time.
 He’s part of my world now.
 You become what you love.
 Orpheus became the world that Rilke sang to, and my husband, Fran, is spread out in this world that he loved.